solid/solidproject.org/pages/faqs.md

 You can think of them as interfaces that allows you to view aspects of a resource a given way, like you would look at something through the panes of a window.
 You can also reuse panes within other panes, which makes this metaphor very similar to composite design pattern, i.e. components that are a dear concepts to many programmers.

 There are about 30 panes available in the Solid Data Browser today, such as profile, chat, contacts, folder, and source.

-## How to add a contact?
-If you want to do this using the Solid Data Browser (this is what will happen if you try to access your WebID) you can do this by using the tools Solid provides when you access your WebID.

-When you are at your WebID, you can hover your name and see a set of tools.
-Amongst these are the Contact Pane, which is selected in the image below.

-In this pane you can edit your contacts in the bottom section.
-If you don’t have any contacts from before, you’ll see a something like this:

-To add a contact you’ll have to drag the the URL of the WebID onto the target-icon.
-You can see an animation of how this in done in the blog post of Don Tai.
-(Note: We might want to create our own animation instead of linking to external resources we cannot necessarily trust.)

-## How can I access resources requiring authentication using curl?
-The easiest way to make HTTP requests with curl is to reuse the cookie that is set when you log in with your browser.
-The default value for this is connect.sid, and you can find in your browsers Developers Tools.

-In Firefox you’ll see something like:

-In Chrome you’ll see something like:

-Once you have the cookie value you can use this in your curl command by using the option cookie, e.g. --cookie "connect.sid=<your-cookie-value>".

 ## How to send HTTP requests using Postman?
 Making requests using Postman is similar to how you would do it with curl, i.e. set a cookie value.
 To see how you do this with Postman, check out their documentation on Cookies.